Pest Control: Foxes

-Urban foxes are firmly established residents and it is not surprising the population is on the increase if you look at the way we live today.
-Foxes eat a wide range of food and our fast food culture produces a lot of waste food which supplies the Urban fox with readily available meals from the bins and other poorly managed waste sites.
+Urban foxes are firmly established residents.
+It is not surprising the population is on the increase if you look at the way we live today.
+Foxes eat a wide range of food and our fast food culture produces a lot of waste food.
+This supplies the urban fox with readily available meals from the bins and other poorly managed waste sites.
 They are natural hunter gathers so situations are not helped when people choose to feed foxes.
 They encourage a fox into an area but also reduces the natural fear of humans.
 For this reason fox control is sometimes needed.

-Foxes can leave terrible smells in your garden through their mess and can be very disruptive digging holes in the garden or under sheds and decking to build their den.
-There is also the issue with the bad press the urban fox receives about attacks which creates fear among the general public.
+Foxes can leave terrible smells in your garden through their mess.
+They can be very disruptive digging holes in the garden or under sheds and decking to build their den.
+There is also the issue of bad press the urban fox receives.
+This is in relation to attacks which creates fear among the general public.
 A worry of leaving the back door open on a hot summers day or letting out a small animal such as a dog at night.
 With this in mind, advise is available on fox control and fox proofing methods.

 An urban fox lives for approximately 18 months, due to the nature of how they live.
 Foxes can carry a range of diseases and parasites that could affect humans but there is a low risk of catching a disease from a fox.
-There is a health risk though if someone comes into contact with fox feces and this is possible if you have a fox problem in your garden, so is more common.
+There is a health risk though if someone comes into contact with fox faeces and this is possible if you have a foxes visiting your garden or living in your garden, so is more common.
 In some situations fox control or fox proofing may help the situation.